oap-project/raydp/README.md

 ```

 ### Integration with PyTorch
-However, combined with other ray components, such as raysgd and ray serve, we can easily build an end-to-end deep learning pipeline.
-In this example. we show how to use our estimator API, which is a wrapper around raysgd, to perform data preprocessing using Spark, and train a model using PyTorch.
+However, combined with other ray components, such as RaySGD and RayServe, we can easily build an end-to-end deep learning pipeline.
+In this example. we show how to use our estimator API, which is a wrapper around RaySGD, to perform data preprocessing using Spark, and train a model using PyTorch.
 ```python
 import ray
 import raydp